-Another big change to the program is the increase in the turnover threshold, so businesses with sales of up to $50 million now qualify for the deduction, too, with the new rules in place until June 30, 2020.
+Another big change to the program is the increase in the turnover threshold, so businesses with sales of up to $500 million now qualify for the deduction, too, with the new rules in place from now until June 30, 2020.

 Small businesses work hard all year to maximise revenue and keep expenses down.
 Failing to maximise the deductions available for depreciation and asset write-off just leaves money on the table for the ATO, straight from the pockets of our small businesses.

 If you are unsure about the quality or currency of your commercial depreciation schedule, or you don't have a depreciation schedule at all, please contact our expert team regarding your small business asset write off.
 Our team will happily answer any questions you may have and provide guidance and advice in all areas of commercial depreciation.

 Contact our team to speak with our commercial depreciation specialists today on 1300 922 220.
 Or send an email to Alex Konjarski at firstname.lastname@example.org (you can also find Alex on LinkedIn here).
 Or receive a personalised commercial building quote here.